alivelee/Skinny-grid/README.md

 # Skinny-grid

-One Paragraph of project description goes here
+A lightweight pure flexbox css framework

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development

 ### Prerequisites

-What things you need to install the software and how to install them
+In case you don't have bower or npm

 ```
-Give examples
+npm install -g bower
 ```

 ### Installing

-A step by step series of examples that tell you have to get a development env running

-Say what the step will be
+Install via Bower

 ```
-Give the example
+bower install Skinny-grid
 ```

-And repeat
+Or use npm

 ```
 until finished